bearfrieze/litenin/README.md

 ## Concept

 Litenin is a thin client written in JavaScript that runs in the users browser.
 This client is responsible for loading feeds and displaying them to the user.
-Feeds are provided by the [Google Feeds API](https://developers.google.com/feed/).
+Feeds are provided by [Nimbus](https://github.com/bearfrieze/nimbus).
 Persistence is achieved with [localStorage](http://diveintohtml5.info/storage.html).

 ## Motivation